nshutijean/laraBegin/readme.md

 # LaraBegin
-A Simple Admin starter template made in Laravel and Bootstrap
+A Simple Admin starter template made in Laravel and VueJs